sancheza/3d_prints/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed freely, no license.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>